TDN Format¶

 - Non-default only — only parameters that differ from their defaults are exported.
 No bloat, no noise — just what you actually changed

-- Human-readable JSON — easy to read, diff, and review in pull requests
+- Human-readable JSON — easy to read, diff, and review (in pull requests or any text comparison tool)

 - Aggressive deduplication — shared properties are hoisted into type defaults and parameter templates, eliminating redundancy across operators